-Because APEC is a cooperative body, the member economies are not required to convert the Privacy Framework into domestic legislation.
+Member economies are not required to convert the Privacy Framework into domestic legislation.
 Rather, the Privacy Framework encourages the member economies to implement it without requiring or proposing any particular means of doing so.
-It suggests that there are 'several options for giving effect to the Framework [ . . .] including legislative, administrative, industry self-regulatory or a combination of these policy instruments'.11 The Framework advocates 'having a range of remedies commensurate with the extent of the actual or potential harm to individuals resulting from violations' and supports a choice of remedies appropriate to each member economy.12 The Privacy Framework does not contemplate a central enforcement entity.
+It suggests that there are 'several options for giving effect to the Framework . . . including legislative, administrative, industry self-regulatory or a combination of these policy instruments'.32 The Framework advocates 'having a range of remedies commensurate with the extent of the actual or potential harm to individuals resulting from violations' and supports a choice of remedies appropriate to each member economy.33

 Thus, the APEC Privacy Framework contemplates variances in implementation across member economies.
-It encourages member economies to share information, surveys and research and to expand their use of cooperative arrangements (such as the Cross-Border Privacy Enforcement Arrangement (CPEA) (see Section III.iii)) to facilitate cross-border cooperation in investigation and enforcement.13
+It encourages member economies to share information, surveys and research and to expand their use of cooperative arrangements (such as the Cross-Border Privacy Enforcement Arrangement (CPEA) to facilitate cross-border cooperation in investigation and enforcement.39

 i Data Privacy Pathfinder initiative

-The CBPR system is governed by the Data Privacy Subgroup, which administers the programme through the Joint Oversight Panel, which is composed of nominated representatives of participating economies and any working groups the Panel establishes.
-The Joint Oversight Panel operates according to the Charter of the APEC Cross-Border Privacy Rules and Privacy Recognition for Processors Systems Joint Oversight Panel and the Protocols of the APEC Cross-Border Privacy Rules System Joint Oversight Panel.21 CBPR's website (cbprs.org) includes general information about the system, charters and protocols, lists of current participants and certified entities, submissions and findings reports and template forms.22
+The CBPR system is governed by the Data Privacy Subgroup, which administers the programme through the Joint Oversight Panel, an entity whose members are nominated representatives of participating economies in addition to members of working groups the Panel may establish.
+The Joint Oversight Panel operates according to the Charter of the APEC Cross-Border Privacy Rules and Privacy Recognition for Processors Systems Joint Oversight Panel and the Protocols of the APEC Cross-Border Privacy Rules System Joint Oversight Panel.47 CBPR's website (cbprs.org) includes general information about the system, charters and protocols, lists of current participants and certified entities, submissions and findings reports and template forms.48